-The Midnight Mission is the oldest continuously operating human service organizations in the Los Angeles region.
+The Midnight Mission is the oldest continuously operating human service organization in the Los Angeles region.
 Centered in the Skid Row area of downtown Los Angeles, The Midnight runs one of the most efficient direct service operations in the country.
 With only four executive managers throughout its 100 year history, The Midnight has been a consistent beacon of light for those with no where else to turn.

 Tom Liddecoat, “Father of the poor” opens the doors of The Midnight as a refuge for the men of Skid Row.
 Being a successful businessman and lay minister, Liddecoat serves a meal at midnight after church services are complete.

 The Midnight is given a non-profit status.

 Henry Richman is named managing director and leads the organization through the Great Depression.
 The Midnight is designated as “California Emergency Relief Station No.1” by the federal government as it is the only facility in Los Angeles able to deal with the human tragedy caused by the Great Depression.
 The Midnight discontinues religious services and affiliation

 Clancy Imislund is selected to continue The Midnight.
 A recovering alcoholic himself, Clancy brings a level of empathy and understanding that is difficult to match.
 For the next thirty years, Clancy leads The Midnight through dramatic changes that occur on Skid Row.